DRIVE-Health PhD Programme

 If you are applying for our DRIVE-Health Studentship, please tick “5.
 I am applying for a funding award or scholarship administered by King’s College London” in the funding section, and fill in the Award Scheme Code or Name box with “DRIVE-Health Studentships” inside the Award Scheme Code or Name box.

 The closing date for applications under this scheme is Friday 14th August 2020, 5pm British Summer Time (UTC+1).
-Interviews for shortlisted candidates have been provisionally scheduled for the end of May/early June 2020.
-Successful applicants are expected to take up their studentships in September 2020.
+Interviews for shortlisted candidates have been provisionally scheduled for mid-August 2020.
+Successful applicants are expected to take up their studentships in October 2020.

 |ID||Project Title||Lead Supervisor||Co-supervisor(s)|